This simple exercise will make you successful and happy

 First: Throw your hat over the wall

-First, throw your hat over the wall and create a situation where you are committed to following through.
+The first step is throwing your hat over the wall, creating a situation where you are committed to following through.
 The phrase comes from author Frank O’Connor.
 As he and his friends would wander the fields, they’d take off their hats and toss them over any wall that seemed too high or difficult to scale.
 They committed to getting their hats back, so the wall became an obstacle to overcome, instead of a limit as to how far they could explore.

 Our process asks you to commit to your goal first, creating the catalyst to figure out how to make it a reality.
 You’ve done this before when you wanted something badly.
 The Bold Vision exercise supports you in bringing this level of intention to ALL areas of your life.

-Your Bold Vision will produce extraordinary change and results in your work and life like:
+Your Bold Vision will produce produces extraordinary change and results in your work and life like:

 - Getting a promotion, new role or new job